 - Exceptions will be made for medications, baby milk/foods and special dietary requirements in LAGs form subject to additional checks and verification at the screening point.

-- Exceptions will also be made for retail liquid items bought at the airport or on board aircraft that are packed in sealed transparent Security Tamper-Evident Bags (STEBs) by airport / airline staff.
+- Exceptions will also be made for retail liquid items bought at the airport or on board the aircraft that are packed in sealed transparent secure tamper evident bags (STEBs) by the airport or airline staff.
 The receipt shall be clearly displayed in the STEB and the date of purchase shall coincide with the day of travel.

 - Drinks in cans, bottles, plastic containers etc.